Iowa Assessments (Iowa Test)

 Score reports generally contain a narrative that helps with understanding and/or interpreting the score results.

-The Iowa Assessments exam covers the following 10 subject areas: Reading, Written Expression, Mathmatics-Concepts and Estimation, Science, Social Studies, Vocabulary, Spelling, Capitalization, Punctuation, and Mathmatics-Computation.
-At grades 3 and below two additional sections, Word Analysis and Listening, are also included in the exam.
+The Iowa Assessments covers the following 10 subject areas: Reading, Written Expression, Mathmatics-Concepts and Estimation, Science, Social Studies, Vocabulary, Spelling, Capitalization, Punctuation, and Mathmatics-Computation.
+At grades 3 and below two additional sections, Word Analysis and Listening, are also included in the test.

-For a more in-depth description of the Iowa Assessments exam, utilize our Frequently Asked Questions page to answer any questions you may still have.
+For a more in-depth description of the ITBS, utilize our Frequently Asked Questions page to answer any questions you may still have.

 Reading:

-In the Reading Section, students are given a passage to read followed by several questions about the passage.
-The student must read the passage and then answer the questions by selecting the answer that best answers the question from the choices provided.
+In the Reading Section, students are given a passage to read followed by several multiple choice questions about the passage.
+The student must read the passage then answer each related question by selecting the response choice that best answers the question.

 Lucy was no ordinary girl.
 She had been born with a special gift, a gift other people considered to be unusual.
 When she was only 3 years old her parents noticed she had a special way with animals.
 She loved animals and the animals that she came into contact with were especially attracted to Lucy.